Note: Travel information about Pine Docks is available at the bottom.

 Pine Docks Manitoba is a small and remote fishing community located along the shores of Lake Winnipeg.
-Relatively easy to find, travelers head north along Highway 8 from Winnipeg until they reach Highway 234, which branches off between Riverton and Hecla.
+Travelers head north along Highway 8 from Winnipeg until they reach Highway 234, which branches off between Riverton and Hecla.
 Highway 234 is a winding gravel road that takes people on a scenic drive through forests, farm land and along the shores of Lake Winnipeg.

 The total distance from Winnipeg to Pine Docks is 215 kilometers, which takes about two and half hours by car.

 Just south of Pine Docks along Highway 234 lies one of Manitoba’s best kept secrets, the Pine Docks Caves.
-There is a short hidden trail that leads from the highway through the forest and towards Lake Winnipeg.
 Along the Lake Winnipeg shoreline a break in the limestone rocks forms a huge crevice.

-It is paramount that hikers watch their steps as they trek down the trail because a 20 foot drop into the crevice appears unexpectedly at your feet.
+It is paramount that hikers watch their steps as they trek through the trees because a 20 foot drop into the crevice appears unexpectedly at your feet.

 Near the water, the limestone has been eroded by crashing waves, creating huge caverns.
 The small smooth stones on the ground provide a makeshift beach, perfect for adventurous skinny dippers.

 The giant crevice resembles something out of an apocalyptic movie.
 The rock walls, block out all sound, including the wind, waves, and birds.
 It’s eerie.

 The temperature changes too.
 The warm summer weather disappears and is replaced with a cool autumn like atmosphere.
 Between the moss covered walls, and the dropping temperature, it creates a unique and mystical experience.